 How to stay secure on a VPN

-VPNs can be a powerful tool but they are not a bullet-proof solution and you still need to be security conscious when using broadband with a VPN.
+VPNs can be a powerful tool, but they aren’t a bullet-proof solution, and you still need to be cybersecurity conscious when using broadband with a VPN.

 Choose a trustworthy provider.
 You’re trusting the VPN with your data, so research the provider first.

 Enable the kill-switch.
 Any modern VPN client should have a “kill-switch” feature.
 It helps to protect your privacy by automatically cutting off internet access if your connection to the VPN is lost.